 This is so that you can link up all the devices with a single cable coming out of the wall and entering into each of the devices before going into a large multi-connector which then feeds into a single connection on your television.

-7. The relevant cables for hooking up your equipment – use an HDMI Cable for connecting between a Blu Ray Player and a compatible HDTV with HDMI support or directly from PC Desktop Video Card to A/V Receiver with HDMI In.
+7. The relevant cables for hooking up your equipment – use an HDMI Cable for connecting between a Blu Ray Player and a compatible HDTV with HDMI support or directly from PC Desktop Video Card to an A/V Receiver with HDMI In.

 Use RCA Cables (Red & White) for most other connections such as connecting from S-Video outputs on VCRs, DVD Players, etc. to your TV.